paulhacker5810/paulhacker.github.io/_posts/2019-08-29-MigratetoAzureDevOps.md

 **Section 6 - Import**

+There are two methods of the import step depending on the size of the collection database.
+The migrator will warn you if the database is too large to import using the .Dacpac method.
+Here is a link to the steps you need to follow if the database is too large.
+I am not listing all the details here.
+<a href="https://docs.microsoft.com/en-us/azure/devops/migrate/migration-import?utm_source=ms&utm_medium=guide&utm_campaign=vstsdataimportguide&view=azure-devops#importing-large-collections" target="_blank">Import Large Collections</a>

+If you do not get the warning about database size, then the steps below are what you need to follow.

-Now you are going to need to create an Azure Storage Account in the region that you used for the prepare command.
+You are going to need to create an Azure Storage Account in the region that you used for the prepare command.
 This is just a typical Blob container in Azure.
 You will be uploading the .Dacpac file you will create shortly, to the container.
 I use the Azure Storage Explorer to upload the file and generate the SaS key we need.
-You can use the method that works best for you.
-I just like the Storage Explorer.
+The SaS key is required to make sure the migrator can access the .Dacpac in the storage account.
+The SaS key is a secret value so do not share it.
+You can use the method that works best for you to do things tasks.
+I just like the Azure Storage Explorer.

+Last thing before the migration is to update the import.json file.
+There are a few places to update in the the file.
+They are all marked clearly so you know what to update.